 Inspect the Property Before Committing

-- Request that any lingering maintenance issues be addressed as part of the lease contract renewal process.
+• Maintenance: Look for leaks, mold, pest problems, or other signs of disrepair.
+Confirm that any lingering issues are scheduled to be addressed as part of the lease renewal process.

 Research Market Rents and Compare Options